psychopy/psychopy/docs/source/builder/components/camera.rst

 **Note: For online experiments, the recordings can only be downloaded from the "Download results" button from the study's Pavlovia page.**

+For a demo in builder mode, after unpacking the demos, click on Demos > Feature Demos > camera.
+For a demo in coder mode, click on Demos > hardware > camera.py

 Parameters
 ~~~~~~~~~~~~